 For all the biggest stories in women's basketball plus exclusive interviews with the game's brightest stars.

-But we also know, you know, that's just one stop along the way, and we're hoping to, you know, make it run.
+So to be here, I think it's one that we definitely don't take for granted, but we also know, you know, that's just one stop along the way and we're hoping to, you know, make a run.

-So listen to In Case You Missed It with Christina Williams in iHeart Woman's Sports Production in partnership with Deep Blue Sports and Entertainment on iHeartRadio app, Apple Podcast, or wherever you get your podcast.
+So listen to In Case You Missed It with Christina Williams and iHeartWomen's Sports Production in partnership with Deep Blue Sports and Entertainment on iHeartRadio app, Apple Podcast, or wherever you get your podcast.

-Alright, last question.
+All right, last question.

-Um I very much am vegan.
+I very much am vegan.

-Uh a huge dossiers full of it, witnesses, everything else at some point.
+I have all the proof, a huge dossier is full of it, witnesses, everything else at some point.

-Uh hello system update.
+Hello system update.

-What do we think of the newly announced CBS editor-in-chief, Barry Weiss, and what does it mean for people like me, people who see it as a win for anti-establishment voices, recapturing lost left learn leaning institutions.
+And what does it mean for people like me, people who see it as a win for anti-establishment voices recapturing lost left-leaning institutions?

-It's expected that on Monday, this new entity controlled by Larry Ellison's family and his son David Ellison, who are Larry Ellison is is the largest single private donor to the IDF in all of history.
+It's expected that on Monday, this new entity controlled by Larry Ellison's family and his son David Ellison, who are Larry Ellison is the largest single private donor to the IDF in all of history.

-I I don't understand why it's legal to be an American citizen and to reap all the benefits of the United States and then donate your wealth to a foreign military.
+I don't understand why it's legal to be an American citizen and to reap all the benefits of the United States and then donate your wealth to a foreign military.

 But apparently it is, and he's taken advantage of that by donating many millions of dollars to the IDF.